Skip to content

 What's required before your first sale

 No permit; food handler training required.
 SB 541 (2025) switched Texas to an exclusion model: any food may be made and sold EXCEPT meat/poultry, seafood, ice and ice products (ice cream, gelato, etc.), low-acid canned goods, CBD/THC products, and raw milk — there is no fixed list of allowed foods.
-Time/temperature-control-for-safety (TCS, e.g. cheesecakes, cream pies, cut produce) foods are now allowed but additionally require DSHS registration, refrigeration (≤41°F through storage and delivery), a production date and a 12-point safe-handling statement on the label, and direct-to-consumer sale only (no wholesale).
-Producers may voluntarily register with DSHS for a registration number that can replace the home address on labels.
+Time/temperature-control-for-safety (TCS) foods — refrigerated baked goods such as cream or custard pies and cakes (§ 437.001(8)) — are now allowed, but additionally require DSHS registration, storage and delivery at a safe air temperature (§ 437.01953(a)(2) sets no numeric limit), a production date and a 12-point safe-handling statement on the label, and direct-to-consumer sale only (no wholesale).
+Producers may voluntarily register with DSHS for a number that can replace the home address on labels.

 Allowed and excluded foods